ScoofyTheFox/Rblx-2-Polytoria-Converter/README.md

 4. Hit **Convert** output appears on the right instantly
 5. Download the file, or let auto-download handle it automatically

-> 💡 You can load a new file at any time without refreshing — just drop another image onto the drop zone.
+> 💡 You can load a new file at any time without refreshing, just drop another image onto the drop zone.

 <img width="2559" height="1350" alt="Screenshot 2026-03-31 021411" src="https://github.com/user-attachments/assets/b2714553-632b-4585-8cbe-51c92279312d" />